SBA Proposes Increase in Business Size Standards in Utilities, Construction, Arts, Entertainment, and Recreation Sectors

 WASHINGTON – The U.S. Small Business Administration (SBA) is seeking comment on three proposed rules published today in The Federal Register.
-SBA Proposes increase in Business Size that would revise the size definitions for small businesses in the Utilities; Construction; and Arts, Entertainment and Recreation sectors.
+SBA Proposes an increase in Business Size that would revise the size definitions for small businesses in the Utilities; Construction; and Arts, Entertainment and Recreation sectors.
 The proposed revisions reflect changes in marketplace conditions.

 The proposed rule for the Utility sector will revise the size standard for nine industries.
 The rule proposes changing six of the industries dealing with electric power generation, distribution, and transmission from revenue-based size standards to an employee based size standard of 500 employees.